Ricci flow on surfaces with conic singularities: Linear estimates and existence of the flow

 We now prove the short-time existence result for the angle-changing flow.
-Since this is not the main point of the paper, we make some simplifying assumptions about the initial metric to remove some irrelevant details from the proof.
-We assume too that the prescribed angle functions $\beta_i(t)$ are smooth functions of $t$, although the optimal result should allow these to have only finite H\"older regularity.
-Finally, assume for simplicity of notation that there is only one conic point, and that the initial metric $g_0$ is the exact conic metric $dr^2 + \be^2 r^2 dy^2$ near $r=0$.
+Since this is side-note of the paper, we make some simplifying assumptions about the initial metric to remove some irrelevant details from the proof.
+We assume that the prescribed angle functions $\beta_i(t)$ are smooth functions of $t$, although the optimal result should allow these to have only finite H\"older regularity.
+Assume too that there is only one conic point, and that the initial metric $g_0$ is the exact conic metric $dr^2 + \be^2 r^2 dy^2$ near $r=0$.
 Reverting back to the conformal form of the metric, define

 We have $\hat{g}_0'(t) = 2\be'(t) \log |z| \hat{g}_0(t)$, or in terms of the $(r,y)$ coordinates,